shamikoxw/todo-list-app/README.md

 This repository is a simple to-do list manager that runs on Node.js.

+## Improvements compared to the original repository

+- Make items editable
+- Add a search box to filter items that meet certain criteria

 ## Getting started

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 Docker Compose will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

 ## Clone the repository